SeasideSt/Seaside-Legacy30/repository/Seaside-Examples.package/WAMultiCounter.class/README.md

-A WAMultiCounter is a component that consits of several instances of WACounter.
+A WAMultiCounter is a component that consists of several instances of WACounter.
 Be sure to understand WACounter.

 The lesson to learn here is how Seaside components can be composed of other components.